What are Investment Banks?

 As their name implies, investment banks largely help organizations manage their investments.

 This can involve anything from assisting a private company that wants to go public through an initial public offering, or IPO, to helping a city raise money with a municipal bond.

-Mostly not for individuals.
+Their services are aimed at institutions, not people.
 That means most people won't ever interact directly with an investment bank.

 Well, at least not for personal banking.

 If you have a checking account or mortgage, you've probably used a consumer bank's services.

 Knowing about this kind of bank's role in the finance industry can help you better understand investment banks.